Connexions Bury privacy notice

 What do you do when you need to share information about me?

 Connexions Bury is able share relevant personal information to named and categories of organisations to offer you an effective service.
 It is able to do this under their 'public task' duties authorised by the Education Skills Act 2008.
-Consent from you is not required to share these types of information unless it is classed under GDPR as 'special category' sensitive type of information.
+Consent from you is not required to share these types of information unless it is classed under UK GDPR as 'special category' sensitive type of information.
 This is a further check to safeguard your privacy and confidentiality and therefore this type of information will only be shared with the named and categories of organisations where you agree it would be helpful.
 We will ask you to fill in a consent form to give us permission to do this.

 The only reason Connexions Bury will pass on any types of 'special category' data, detailed above, to anyone outside Connexions Bury without asking you to complete a consent form, is where there is a legal requirement to do so or there is a risk of serious harm or threat to life.
 Full conditions are described under the General Data Protection Regulation, where personal data may be shared without the young person's consent and are detailed on the Bury Council Privacy Notice.